 In our system the cooling light field is provided by a commercially available laser system4, composed of a frequency-seeded tapered amplifier.
 The frequency of this laser is stabilized to atomic cesium via a Doppler-free saturation spectroscopy [100].
-The frequency of this light field is slightly red-detuned with respect to the $F = 4 \rightarrow F' = 5$ transition of the D2 line.
-Due to off-resonant excitations, it is possible that the cooling light field excites the atoms to the F' = 4 level from where they can decay to the F = 3 ground state and where they are consequently lost from the cooling cycle.
-Therefore, a repumping laser5 light, which is resonant with $F = 3 \rightarrow F' = 4$ transition.
-The light fields of both lasers are overlapped and coupled into a so-called "fiber port cluster"6.
+The frequency of this light field is slightly red-detuned with respect to the $F=4\to F'=5$ transition of the D_2 line.
+Due to off-resonant excitations, it is possible that the cooling light field excites the atoms to the F'=4 level from where they can decay to the F=3 ground state and where they are consequently lost from the cooling cycle.
+Therefore, a repumping laser5 light, which is resonant with $F=3\to F'=4$ transition, is needed.
+This laser is stabilized via a polarization spectroscopy [100] on the desired transition.
+The light fields of both lasers are overlapped and coupled into a so-called "fiber port cluster".
 In the cluster, the beams are split into six beams and are balanced in power.
 Optical fibers guide the six light fields to the six viewports, where the beams are sent into the vacuum chamber crossing each other in the center of the chamber.
 The beams have $1/e^2$ -diameter of 13 mm [72] and the total powers are 70 mW and 220 μ W for the cooling and the repumping light fields, respectively.